Paratethys: Anoxic Giant

 The boundary between the Eocene and Oligocene epochs was characterized by a big drop of the global (eustatic) sea level and sudden steep cooling of global climates.
 At the same time the Alpine orogeny, a tectonic phase by which the Alps, Carpathians, Dinarides, Taurus, Elburz and many other mountain chains along the southern rim of Eurasia were formed.
 The combination of a drop in sea level and tectonic uplift resulted in the partial disconnection of the Tethys and Paratethys domains.
 Due to poor connectivity with the global ocean, the Paratethys realm became stratified and turned into a giant anoxic sea.

 The western and central Paratethys basins experienced intense tectonic activity and anoxia during the Oligocene and early Miocene and became filled with sediments.
 Local gypsum and salt evaporitic basins formed in the East Carpathian region during the early Miocene.
-The Eastern Paratethys basin, holding most of the water of Paratethys, remained anoxic for almost 20 million years (35-15 Ma), and during this time Paratethys acted as an enormous carbon sink trapping organic matter in its sediments.
-The Paratethys anoxia was "shut down" during the middle Miocene, some 15 million years ago, when a widespread marine transgression, known as the Badeninan Flooding, improved connections with the global ocean and triggered the ventilation of the deep waters of Paratethys.
+The Eastern Paratethys basin, holding most of the water of Paratethys, remained anoxic for almost 20 million years (35–15 Mya), and during this time Paratethys acted as an enormous carbon sink trapping organic matter in its sediments.
+The Paratethys anoxia was "shut down" during the middle Miocene, some 15 million years ago, when a widespread marine transgression, known as the Badenian Flooding, improved connections with the global ocean and triggered the ventilation of the deep waters of Paratethys.